 Obviously, not all the museum’s coins are on display.
 In fact, the Münzkabinett consists of just two small galleries, plus a third gallery with a temporary exhibition.
 You find it on the second floor of the museum, a little isolated from the other main collections.

 Although one of the most important such collections in the world, you’ll need an English book or audio guide to get anything more than a quick visual impression.
 At my last visit in early 2019, almost all information was in German only.

 Spot the famous person

 The first gallery traces the history of medallions, beginning with 14th century examples.
 You’ll also notice a wonderful series of miniature portraits along the wall (which continues in the next gallery).

-These paintings were put together by Archduke Ferdinand II of Tyrol in the 16th century.
+Archduke Ferdinand II of Tyrol put together this collection of paintings in the 16th century.
 Since the smartphone appeared over 400 years too late for his needs, he was forced instead to capture “snaps” of the rich, regal and famous through commissioned portraits.

 It’s the largest collection of its kind from the renaissance and most are “genuine”, in the sense that they’re realistic representations of what people actually looked like (rather than what they wanted you to think they looked like).

 This “who’s who” of 16th century Europe covers the great and the good (not necessarily the same), including popes, princes, and sultans, not to mention many celebrities of the time, such as Dante or Da Vinci.